 Don’t Allow Thumb-sucking or Extended Pacifier Use

 Thumb-sucking and pacifier use should be stopped before permanent teeth come in.
-Ideally, children shouldn’t rely on pacifiers, bottles, or thumbs for long period of times once the baby teeth come in, because extended sucking can cause teeth to become misaligned.
+Ideally, children shouldn’t rely on pacifiers, bottles, or thumbs for a long period of time once the baby teeth come in, because extended sucking can cause teeth to become misaligned.

 Don’t Overdo Fluoride